Ana Fernández / SEO

 1. Positioning:

-SEO is based on a organic positioning, that is, you don't pay for every click you receive.
-Instead, the SEM works with paid advertising, under models such as CPC (cost per click) or CPA (cost per acquisition).
+SEO is based on organic positioning, meaning you don't pay for each click you receive.
+In contrast, SEM works with paid advertising, under models such as CPC (cost per click) or CPA (cost per acquisition).

-As SEO grows, your Cost decreases because content continues to attract traffic without paying for clicks.
-In SEM, the opposite is true: the Cost increases with competition, since it depends on advertising bids.
+As SEO grows, its cost decreases because the content continues to attract traffic without paying for clicks.
+The opposite happens in SEM: the cost increases with competition, as it depends on advertising bids.

-In SEO, the Control is limited, because Google decides which excerpts or titles to show.
-Instead, SEM allows you define ad headlines, descriptions, and extensions with total precision.
+In SEO, control is limited because Google decides which snippets or titles to show.
+SEM, on the other hand, allows you to define headlines, descriptions, and ad extensions with total precision.

 5. Scalability:

-SEO requires a constant content production to maintain growth, while SEM can Scale quickly increasing the advertising budget.
+SEO requires constant content production to maintain growth, while SEM can scale quickly by increasing the advertising budget.

 SEO makes more sense if:

-• Do you want to build a source of sustainable traffic
+• You want to build a sustainable traffic source

-• You have intention to lead categories or verticals of content
+• You have the intent to lead content categories or verticals

-• Your recruitment budget is limited or should be sustained over time
+• Your acquisition budget is limited or must be sustained over time

-• Are you looking to position brands, products or concepts longterm
+• You seek to position brands, products, or concepts in the long term

-• Aim for educational or discovery searches (top and mid-funnel)
+• You target educational or discovery searches (top and mid funnel)

 SEM is ideal if: